Base racers | Credit: Red Williamson

 Taking the family out to watch a professional sporting event can do a number on the wallet.
 Some incredible deals for select Rainiers’ games make a day at the ballpark much more affordable.

 My family’s favorite deal is the Little Caesars Family Meal Deal, which includes four reserved-seat tickets, four hats, four ballpark meals, plus coupons for two Little Caesars pizzas and two orders of Crazy Bread (for future use at a participating Little Caesars location).
 But wait, there’s more … this deal also includes two youth passes to Point Defiance Zoo & Aquarium or Northwest Trek Wildlife Park, along with two youth passes to the Museum of Glass.
 Note that youth passes require the purchase of adult admission.
 All this stuff adds up to $187 in value and costs just $44.
-This deal is available for select Saturday games, among them July 1 and Aug.
-12.
+This deal is available for select Saturday games, check the promotion schedule and make your plan.

-- Monday, July 3: Independence Day celebration when the stadium goes all out for the fireworks display.
-(Note that Friday games all season include post-game fireworks.)
+- Tuesday, July 3: Independence Day celebration when the stadium goes all out for the fireworks display.

 All themed nights include special jerseys that are for sale through a silent auction during the games.